-There are two key types of sleeping bag.
-Down Sleeping Bags are made with the fine under feathers from ducks or geese and Synthetic sleeping bags, which are filled with man-made insulation, mostly poly-fibres.
+There are two key types of sleeping bag to choose from.
+Down sleeping bags are made with the fine under feathers from ducks or geese and synthetic sleeping bags, which are filled with man-made insulation, mostly poly-fibres.

-The loft (or fluffiness) of down creates thousands of tiny air pockets which means that down sleeping bags are more effective at trapping warm air and retaining heat.
-They are also much lighter than synthetic bags and compress to a smaller size when packed.
+The loft of down creates thousands of tiny air pockets which means that down sleeping bags are more effective at trapping warm air and retaining heat.
 The warmth-to-weight ratio of a down sleeping bag cannot be beaten by a synthetic bag.

 Excellent heat retention

 Lightweight- better warmth to weight ratio